National Bank of North Philadelphia

-National Bank of North Philadelphia, (also known as the Beury Building), is a historic bank building located in the Nicetown-Tioga neighborhood of Philadelphia, Pennsylvania.
+National Bank of North Philadelphia, also known as the Beury Building (and since at least 2015 well known by the graffiti tag "Boner 4ever" on the side of the building), is a historic bank building located in the Nicetown-Tioga neighborhood of Philadelphia, Pennsylvania.
 The original section was built in 1926, and is a 10- to 11-story, limestone, brick and terra cotta building in the Art Deco style.
 It is topped by a three-story penthouse with a pyramidal roof.

 It was added to the National Register of Historic Places in 1985.